koenvos/Vocle/README.md

-Vocle is a Matlab tool to view, play and compare audio signals.
+Vocle is a Matlab tool to view, play out, and compare audio signals.

 Vocle is inspired by Thomas Eriksson's spclab, and shares some of its behavior.
 Advantages over spclab: